-Bharatnatyam dance is considered as the origin of classical dance forms in India.
-It is performed at the sound of the celestial tunes that remind one of the heaven and earth, which used to flourish before the rapacious advent of man.
+Bharatnatyam dance is considered the origin of classical dance forms in India.
+It is performed at the sound of the celestial tunes that remind one of heaven on earth, which used to flourish before the rapacious advent of man.
 Bharatnatyam originated in the state of Tamil Nadu in South India.
 The dance form dates back to 1000 BC and took the shape we know today in the ancient temples of Tamil Nadu.
-In these temples, women prayed to the sublime through the art of dance.
+Moreover, in these temples, women prayed to the sublime through the art of dance.

-This dance form is known for its beautiful body movements and gesture, which are called Mudras in the traditional language.
-The focus is on the hand gestures, leg movements, and the facial expressions of the dancer.
+This dance form is known for its beautiful body movements and gestures, which are called Mudras in the traditional language.
+In addition, the focus is on the hand gestures, leg movements, and facial expressions of the dancer.
 This dance form was very much prevalent before the British era.
 Due to lack of recognition, and patronage, the dance form suddenly began to lose all its once granted glory.

 However, the beauty of this Indian classical dance was preserved in the confines of the households.
 Thus, today it is recognized as one of the most respectable art forms in India.
 Especially, in South India where a sense of pride overwhelms any woman who takes a part in the glory of the Bharatnatyam dance.

 Kathakali is among the most renowned folk dances of India.
 This form is said to be a distinct way of storytelling.
 It originated from the Southern part of the country, Kerala.
-It vividly portrays tales from the life of Shiva and Ramayana.
+Moreover, it vividly portrays tales from the life of Shiva and Ramayana.

 Kathakali is characteristic of the intriguing face movements and heavy costumes.
 The vocal music in whose rhythm the art unfolds is known as soppanam.